-When carbon monoxide is inhaled it attaches to hemoglobin, the chemical in the red blood cells that carries oxygen to our brain and vital organs.
+When carbon monoxide is inhaled, it attaches to hemoglobin, the protein molecule in red blood cells that carries oxygen to our brain and vital organs.
 Carbon monoxide binds over 200 times more aggressively to hemoglobin than does oxygen.
-As more and more hemoglobin is taken over by the carbon monoxide less and less is available to oxygen.
-At a certain point, even if there is still oxygen in the air, the person suffocates chemically.
+As more and more hemoglobin is taken over by the carbon monoxide, less and less is available for oxygen.
+At a certain point, even if there is still oxygen in the air, the person suffocates.

 Carbon monoxide can be lethal to human beings when it exceeds 0.1 percent (1/10 of one percent) of the atmosphere.
 This means that 4,000 parts of carbon monoxide in 1,000,000 parts of atmosphere can be fatal.
 The higher the amount of carbon monoxide in the atmosphere the faster death occurs.

 What is a diesel engine?
 How is it different from a gasoline engine?

 Both diesel and gasoline engines convert fuel into energy through a series of small combustions.
 The major difference between diesel and gasoline engines is the way these combustions happen.
 In a gasoline engine, the fuel is mixed with air in the carburetor.
 This fuel-air mix is then compressed by pistons and ignited by sparks from spark plugs.
 In a diesel engine the air is compressed first and then the fuel is injected.
 Because air heats up when it is compressed, the fuel ignites without the need for a spark.
 Diesel engines do not need carburetors and they use a heavier, more oily, gas.
 The diesel combustion process is more efficient that the gasoline combustion process.
 When the diesel engine is properly tuned, it produces less toxic exhaust and gets better gas mileage than a gasoline engine.